vishnu-1952/Weather-Dashboard/README.md

 This project is a configurable weather dashboard built using TypeScript, React, and Material-UI (MUI).
 It allows users to add and remove weather widgets, switch between Celsius and Fahrenheit, and persist the dashboard's state between sessions using localStorage.

 Features:
-Weather Widgets: Display current weather for dynamic locations.
-Static Location: New York
-Add/Remove Widgets: Easily add or remove widgets to customize the dashboard.
-Temperature Switch: Switch between Celsius and Fahrenheit for all widgets using React Context.
-State Persistence: The dashboard saves its state (widgets and temperature settings) in localStorage.
-Responsive Design: The dashboard is fully responsive and adapts to different screen sizes.
+Weather Widgets: Display current weather for "New York" location, Add/Remove Widgets: Easily add or remove widgets to customize the dashboard, Temperature Switch: Switch between Celsius and Fahrenheit for all widgets using React Context, State Persistence: The dashboard saves its state (widgets and temperature settings) in localStorage, Responsive Design: The dashboard is fully responsive and adapts to different screen sizes,

 Prerequisites:
 Make sure you have the following installed on your machine: